 During each QA session the fellow is expected to review and critique articles chosen by the medical students and residents rotating with the division.

 The fellow will do scanning shifts at UCSD Jacobs Medical Center and Hillcrest Medical Center.
 We are also looking at the possibility of expanding to the Rady Children's Hospital and VA Medical Center.
 During scanning shifts the fellow will provide active teaching to medical students, residents and faculty in the emergency department during the shift.

 Billing and Credentialing

 The fellow will learn the details of billing of emergency ultrasound.
 At completion of the year the fellow will be knowledgeable in the credentialing process of emergency ultrasound.

 Fellows with a background in Emergency Medicine are expected to maintain their primary board skills in the ED.
-Opportunities are available at both UC San Diego Health System sites, Rady Children’s Hospital, and El Centro Regional Medical Center.
+Opportunities are available at both UC San Diego Health sites, Rady Children’s Hospital, and El Centro Regional Medical Center.

 The fellow is responsible for designing an ultrasound study and getting it approved through the Institutional Research Board to be ready to start at the beginning of fellowship.
 Additionally, the fellow is required to submit an abstract to a national convention.
 During the fellowship year the goal is to start two research projects under the guidance of the ultrasound faculty.